With so many podcasts out there, it can be hard to pick out the best business podcasts to listen to.

 I read a lot of the ProBlogger posts on getting started with blogging as I was starting Canny.
 But it’s been a while since I checked it out.

-The ProBlogger podcast is, just like their blog, heavily featured on the importance of blogging.
+The ProBlogger podcast is, just like their blog, heavily featured on the importance of blogging to win out in the world of marketing.

 They interview businesses and bloggers that have found success in writing, and ask them how they did it.